Loading NuWatt Energy...

 MACRS Bonus

 Warehouse solar delivers 3-8 year payback depending on system size.
 Flat roofs are ideal for commercial solar with no shading and large surface area.
 The Section 48/48E ITC provides a 30% base credit, stackable to 50% with domestic content and energy community bonuses.
-MACRS offers an additional 20% bonus depreciation in 2026, dropping to 0% in 2027.
-Projects must begin construction before July 4, 2026.
+MACRS offers 100% first-year bonus depreciation in 2026, permanently restored by OBBBA.
+Projects that begin construction on or before July 4, 2026 lock in the full timing pathway; projects beginning after must generally be placed in service by December 31, 2027.

 Warehouses and distribution centers consistently deliver the strongest commercial solar ROI because of their unique structural advantages.
 Unlike office buildings with mechanical equipment or retail properties with complex roof layouts, warehouses offer vast, uninterrupted surface area.